tomasvdw/bitcrust/bitcrust-lib/README.md

  block the validation of block B, C and D.

- The actual orphaning and breaking of the connection (as well as deprioritizing) can be implemented using the same cost/benefit analysis as other DOS protection.
+ The actual orphaning and breaking of the connection (as well as deprioritizing) can be implemented using the same per peer cost/benefit analysis as other DOS protection.